-The AS3 is not a stand-alone document, and shall be used in conjunction with FAR Part 15, DFARS Part 215 and the DoD Source Selection Procedures.
-Any conflicts shall be resolved through the Office of the Deputy Assistant Secretary of the Army (Procurement) (DASA(P)), Policy Directorate.
+The AS3 is not a stand-alone document and shall be used in conjunction with FAR Part 15, DFARS and DFARS PGI Subpart 215, AFARS and AFARS PGI Subpart 5115 and the DoD Source Selection Procedures.
+Any conflicts shall be resolved through the Office of the Deputy Assistant Secretary of the Army (Procurement) (ODASA(P)), Policy Directorate, mailbox usarmy.pentagon.hqda-asa-alt.mbx.office-of-the-dasa-p@army.mil.

-Any request for waiver of the DoD Source Selection Procedures shall be submitted by the cognizant Senior Contracting Official (SCO), through the Head of the Contracting Activity (HCA), to the DASA(P), Attn: Policy Directorate (SAAL-PP).
-The Office of the DASA(P) will process all waivers as follows:
+Any request for waiver of the DoD Source Selection Procedures shall be submitted by the cognizant Senior Contracting Official (SCO), through their Head of the Contracting Activity (HCA), to the DASA(P), Attn: Policy Directorate (SAAL-PP).
+ODASA(P) will process all waivers as follows:

-For solicitations valued at \$1 billion or more, waivers may only be approved with the express, written permission of the Principal Director, Defense Pricing, Contracting, and Acquisition Policy (DPCAP) (DPCAP);
+☐ For so olicitations v valued at t \$1 billio on or more, waivers may only be approved v vith the e xpress, written permission of the D irector.
+Defense Pri icina.
+Co ntracting. and Acquisition on Policy (DPCAP).

-For solicitations valued below \$1 billion, waivers must be approved by the DASA(P).
+☐ For solicitations valued below \$1 billion, waivers must be approved by the DASA(P).